stevenrskelton/stevenrskelton.github.io/_posts/2023-10-31-zio-migration.md

 inline def query = ...
 ```

 There are limitations to inlining, for example inline def cannot be nested.
-Swaping `inline def` for `val` was a minor
+Swapping `inline def` for `val` was a minor
 change, restructuing code to single level def depth was a more significant refactor.
 Until this was complete those
 queries used the dynamic runtime generation fallback.